 *All awards and scholarship information is accurate at the time of posting and are subject to change.

 York University, Provincial, and Federal Scholarships

-Throughout the program, students will be invited to apply for prestigious awards and scholarships, varying in value.
+Throughout the program, students will be invited to apply for bursaries, and prestigious awards and scholarships.
 These scholarships are offered through York University and external agencies.
 To learn more about these opportunities, please visit the Faculty of Graduate Studies website.

 Students who successfully completed their comprehensive exams are encouraged to take on teaching opportunities to hone their skills in front of the classroom.